We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 - Some of the best Disney add ons are special tours you can take at various Disney resorts – double check which tours have returned, not all of them have

 - Pick a Pearl – There are locations at Disney Springs and Beach Club

 6 Seasonal Disney Activities Outside the Parks

 The holiday seasons, especially Christmas, create even more opportunities for fun.
-As an added bonus, all of these are free things to do near Disney World.
+As an added bonus, all of these are free things to do in Disney World.

 - Walk the Christmas Tree Trail at Disney Springs